E-Krabs/BadUSB-Digispark-Clippy-Payload/README.md

 Upload sketch_aug12a.ino to Digispark.
 Put "clippy.exe", "clippy.txt", "clippy.vbs" in C:/xampp/htdocs/ (or wherever else your xampp host is located) Or put them in your host server if you dont have xampp.
+UPDATE: "CLIPPY.TXT" MUST BE IN SERVER (SERVES CRITICAL PURPOSE)